JoePortfolio/sp500-vix-analysis/README.md

 # sp500-vix-analysis
-This project explores the relationship between the S&P 500 and the VIX using time series regression analysis.
-As a senior pursuing a B.S. in Economics, I used this project to apply econometric concepts while improving my technical proficiency in Excel.
-The core regression model is:
-ΔS&Pₜ = α + β * ΔVIXₜ + ε
+I calculated the Pearson correlation coefficient between the daily changes in the S&P 500 and VIX over the 2020–2025 period and found a correlation of approximately **−0.41**.
-I found β ≈ −0.41, which confirms the well-documented inverse relationship between changes in market volatility (VIX) and equity prices (S&P 500).
+This confirms the well-documented inverse relationship between equity markets and volatility expectations.
-Preliminary stationarity checks suggest that the mean of the differenced closing prices (ΔS&P and ΔVIX) appears stationary, though not formally tested.
-However, variance is clearly not constant over time, indicating the presence of heteroskedasticity, a known feature of financial time series.
-This limitation is noted in the interpretation of the model.